Skip to main content

 • For drivers: Use OR 99W to Greenburg Road to Hall Boulevard (and vice versa).
 The intersection of Hall Boulevard and Pfaffle Street is also closed during this time.

-• For pedestrians and cyclists: People walking, rolling and bicycling will continue to have access across OR 217 using a designated path on the overpass until a temporary bicycle and pedestrian bridge is installed by March 15.
-The temporary bridge will span the highway, running from Hall Boulevard on the south end to Pfaffle Street on the north end.
+• For pedestrians and cyclists: People walking, rolling and bicycling continue to have access across OR 217 using a temporary bicycle and pedestrian bridge.
+The temporary bridge spans the highway, running from Hall Boulevard on the south end to Pfaffle Street on the north end.

 • For transit users: Trimet lines 43 and 78 are rerouted using Locust Street, Greenburg Road and OR 99W.
 There is no Trimet service on Hall Boulevard between Locust Street and OR 99W.